 In 1991 I went on holiday to Cornwall again.
 Only this time it was with my wife and children rather than with Mum and Dad and siblings.
 Nonetheless, we visited Marazion just to see.
 Two brown and cream Pullman coaches stood rotting on the shore.
 Their chassis and springs were thick and bursting with rust.
 Their coachwork and paint was broken and faded.
 They were clearly immovable and had not been in use for years.
 Deceased in fact.

-Now they were gone.
+Now – back in the present – they were gone.
 The sidings on which they had been parked were gone.
 As far as I could make out they had been replaced by a car park.
 It was difficult even to know where they had once been.

 As we relaxed on the beach, picnicking on pork pies, sandwiches and packets of crisps, we were suddenly and loudly disturbed by a flight of RAF Eurofighter Typhoons.
 They arrived from behind us – swept wide across the bay in fine formation and then turned and disappeared again in-land.